Reviewed by Whitney White, MS CMHC, NCC., LPC

 But what if you already know a lot about this disorder?
 Do you really need a repeat of that information?
 You might.
 For one thing, the test might describe a symptom in a way you've never understood it before.
 Also, even if you have learned quite a lot about BPD, there may be symptoms you've never heard as you read about the disorder.

 As the person who is questioning their mental health, you have a stake in the results.
-And if a loved one suggests you have a problem, they may have their own interests to consider.
-So, relying on your own or a loved one's assessment of your condition probably isn't a wise choice.
+If a loved one suggests you have a problem; they may have their own interests to consider.
+So, relying on your own or a loved one's assessment of your condition isn’t completely objective.

-The difference between a personality disorder quiz is that it is a very fact-based test.
-The test doesn't care what the results are.
+A test doesn't care what the results are.
 It doesn't base its results on whether you or a loved one does or doesn't want you to find out you have BPD.
 It gives an objective result that's based on psychology and how it applies to your specific answers.
+Validating the results with a therapist or your mental health provider is the next step in making sure a full evaluation of what your experiencing takes place.

 The best thing about a BPD quiz is that it gets you ready for action.
 With the knowledge that you have symptoms of borderline personality, you can prepare to deal with it.
 You can find a therapist, set up an appointment, and maybe even start writing down the symptoms you want to discuss.

-And if you don't have signs of borderline personality disorder?
-You can decide to do more research, take different mental disorders tests, or ask a therapist what else your problem might be.
+If you don't have signs of borderline personality disorder, you can decide to do more research, take different mental disorders tests, or ask a therapist what else your problem might be.
 But if the test is enough to ease your worries, you can still make a commitment to yourself.
 For example, you could decide to look for ways to improve your mental health, like taking care of your body or learning coping skills.

-No matter what results you get, a borderline personality disorder test may help you live the life you want.
-Either through treatment or by learning to handle and enjoy your life better, you can move on to a more stable, fulfilling, and happier life.
+No matter what results you get, a borderline personality disorder test may help you make some choices about steps that lead you toward a healthy life.
+Either through treatment or by learning to handle and enjoy your life better, you can move on to a stable, fulfilling, and happier life.